 In January of 2010, our family did not have a television.
 We heard about the earthquake in Haiti on the radio and then had to wait until people started posting pictures on the internet to see the devastation.
 My oldest son, Jason, who was 11 at the time and I sat at the computer looking at pictures and videos with tears in our eyes.
 I remember him saying quietly.
 “I want to go there.”
 When I asked him why he wanted to go there he said simply, “I want to play with those kids and make them smile.”

 Since it was not feasible at the time to go to Haiti my son decided he wanted to raise money to help them out in some way.
 I helped him make jars with signs on them asking people to donate their spare change to the children in Haiti; he put these in several stores in our home town and ended up collecting $235!
-In November of 2010 a team from our church went to Haiti with that none shall perish.
+In November of 2010 a team from our church went to Haiti with a ministry called That None Shall Perish.
 Jason sent the money he had collected with them, asking them to use it in some way to help children.